SlackinJack/localai-chat/README.md

 **Working: enough for me**

 Very barebones & basic front-end for LocalAI written in Python3

 *Please Note:
 This was created explicitly for specific personal tasks that I myself am too lazy to do.

 As such, it should only be treated as a patch-job/passion project.

-It will only be updated according to my needs, or adjusted to the environment I am using this in.
+(For now) it will only be updated according to my needs, and adjusted to the environment I am using this in.

 Goals are only "nice to haves".*